 Active measures (only in Swedish for the moment)

-The equal opportunities organisation
+The work environment and equal opportunities organisation

 In order to keep Umeå University's vision and policy for working environment and equal opportunities alive and to support the chancellor, deans, heads of department and managers in the responsibility of conducting work environment and equal opportunities work at the University, there is a working environment and equal opportunities committee at the university-wide level and two coordination groups, sustainable study life and sustainable working life.

 As support in the work, there are also work environment and equal opportunities coordinators at university-wide level, management support at faculty-wide level or equivalent, and management support for equal opportunities at department or unit level.